Fine Art

 Why study this subject?

-A Level Art, Craft and Design provides the opportunity to develop skills in painting, drawing, textiles and mixed media.
+A Level Fine Art provides the opportunity to develop skills in painting, drawing, textiles, mixed media and sculpture.
 The course explores contemporary and historical art styles which forms the basis for critical studies alongside the students own practical work.
 Sketchbooks are used to show the development of ideas and build to a portfolio of artwork.

 How is the course assessed?